CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

   `);
 ```

-Char.js library needs three arrays to draw the bar chart:
+In order for Chart.js to draw the returned information as a bar chart, it needs three arrays of information:

 * `labels`: array of string values that indicate the label of each bar.
 * `data`: array of numeric values that indicate the height of each bar.
 * `backgroundColor`: array of colors that will be applied to the chart bars from left to right.
 If you assign a single color, all the chart bars will be colored the same.

-We are going to use this configuration by default:
+Start with a default configuration for the chart:

 ```js
 const chartOptionsDefault = {